DarkAutumn/triforce/README.md

 ### Scenarios and Models

-[triforce.json](triforce/triforce.json) defines models and the scenarios used to train and evaluate them.
+[triforce.json](triforce/triforce.json) this *defines* models and the scenarios used to train and evaluate them (definitions are in [models_and_scenarios.py](triforce/models_and_scenarios.py)).

 Models define what their action space is (for example, basic combat models do not use items like bombs, so the B button is entirely disabled for them.)
 They define their training scenario and how many iterations should be used by default to train them.
 Models also define a series of conditions and a priority for selecting them.
 This project uses multiple models to play the game, so each model defines the equipment needed to use it (beams, bombs, etc) and the level that the model should be used (dungeon1, overworld, etc).
 Lastly, it also defines a priority.
 When multiple models match the criteria, priority determines which is picked.

 Scenarios are used to train and evaluate models.
 They define what critic, end conditions, and starting room(s) are used to train them.
 They also allow us to change aspects of gameplay.
 The `data` section can change RAM values of the game to do a variety of things.
 The `fixed` section is like `data` but those values are reset every frame.
 This is how we train the model which knows how to use sword beams.
 No matter if that model takes damage, it is always set to full health.
 For the no-beam model, we always set health lower than full so that it never has sword beams when training.

+[machine_learning.py](triforce/machine_learning.py) encompasses all neural network and reinforcement learning algorithms.
+Currently, this project simply uses stable-baselines for its PPO implementation along with the default 'MultiInputPolicy'.
+All interaction with the model goes through the ZeldaAI class to train it, predict actions, and load/save the model itself.
+This allows you to easily swap out the underlying implementation without touching the rest of the project.

 ## Running and Debugging the Models